kboshold/smart-commit.nvim/README.md

     icon = "󰉁",               -- Icon to display (Nerd Font recommended) command = "echo 'hello'",  -- Shell command to execute -- OR
+    command = {                -- Array of commands to execute sequentially "echo 'Step 1'",
+      "npm install",
+      "echo 'Step 2'",
+    },
+    -- OR
     fn = function()            -- Lua function to execute -- Do something
       return true              -- Return true for success, false for failure